Siemienik/siemienik.github.io/blog/2023-04-28-siema-team-and-merge-fests.md

 juz teraz mozesz dokonac migracje z standardowej paczki exceljs do naszej poprzez podmiane `exceljs` na `@siema-team/spreadsheets`.
 Obiecuje ze zachowamy kompatybilnosc wsteczna.
 Nasz fork jest najaktualniejsza wersja exceljs-a, mysle ze to glowny powod dlaczego warto.
 -->
 We actively review PRs and address issues for ExcelJS.
-Additionally, [our fork](https://github.com/SiemaTeam/Spreadsheets) is configured to always be up-to-date with the main repo.
-Continuous delivery to npm is planned.
 We want to achieve greater compatibility with the xlsx format.
 Migrate the entire project to TypeScript, and fix as many bugs as possible.
 Keep your fingers crossed!

 If you'd like to support us, join our Discord conversation, or create a Pull Request.
 You can also become a sponsor or purchase my consulting services, and I'd be happy to discuss any potential perks.

-You can already migrate from the standard exceljs package to ours by replacing `exceljs` with `@siema-team/spreadsheets`.
-I will keep backward compatibility.
-Our fork is the most up-to-date version of exceljs,  which I believe is the primary reason to make the switch.

 ### Project: XToolset